ketangokhale52/URL-shortning-service/README.md

 It is an demo URL-shorting Webpage that Include the encoding, decoding and redirecting of URL.
 As a result you have to convert long URL into Short URL.
+You can run these webpage with the feature called "Go Live" in ypur editor.